freifunk-gluon/gluon-qemu-testlab/README.md

-# pynet
+# gluon-qemu-testlab

-The *pynet* tools helps in creating virtual mesh topologies with gluon firmwares using the qemu virtualization technology.
+The *gluon-qemu-testlab* (formerly known as *pynet*) tool helps in creating virtual mesh topologies with gluon firmwares using the qemu virtualization technology.
 It provides a simple language, where you can build your topology file in.
 You can create nodes by simply calling a function `Node()` and connect them by calling the `connect()` function.
-Then pynet does the rest:
+Then gluon-qemu-testlab does the rest:

 1. It starts a qemu instance for each node by using the `image.img` firmware image from the root of the project directory.
 2. It connects nodes together as expected using qemus network capabilities.